Preventing Amazon Suppressed Listings and How to Fix Them

 - You can display the product key specifications in a table format.

 Product Listing Description

 Use fresh and good quality content to describe your products.
-Try to include your target keywords to the description but do not overuse the keywords, which do not make sense to the customer.
+Try to include your target keywords in the description but do not overuse the keywords, which do not make sense to the customer.

-Have a question or need additional information about our software?
-Reach out today — we’re here to help simplify your Amazon business.
+Have a question or need additional information about DataHawk’s eCommerce acceleration software?
+Reach out today to simplify and improve your Amazon business.